-Video recording method is sliding down from top in non-oscilloscope application, open pull-down menu, tap the "Record screen on" to start recording, and count down to three seconds to complete the video recording, as shown in Figure 8-2.
-You can cancel recording by pressing the triangular, circularor square button at the bottom of the screen before the countdown ends.
+Video recording method is sliding down from top in non-oscilloscope application, open pull-down menu, tap the screen to start recording, and count down to three seconds to complete the video recording, as shown in Figure 8-3.
+You can cancel recording by pressing the triangular, circular or square button at the bottom of the screen before the countdown ends.

 During video recording, you can end recording by tapping the video recording time at the top left of the screen.
-Or you can leave the oscilloscope application interface to open the pull-down menu, and click "Record screen off" to end the video recording.
+Or you can leave the oscilloscope application interface to open the pull-down menu, and click "Stop Recording" to end the video recording.

-Figure 8-2 Video Recording Method
+Figure 8-3 Video Recording Method

-Figure 8-3 Video Recording
+Figure 8-4 Video Recording